Iyengar Yoga: Style

 Yoga Journal notes that in contrast to other styles, beginners in Iyengar Yoga are introduced early on to standing poses (such as Trikonasana and Virabhadrasana), executed with careful attention to detail.
 For example, in Trikonasana, the feet are often jumped apart to a wide stance, the forward foot is turned out, and the centre of the forward heel is exactly aligned with the centre of the arch of the other foot.

 The New York Times writes that Iyengar Yoga is distinctive in its diversity of sequencing and choice of asanas.
 This, suggests Carrie Owerko, an Iyengar Yoga teacher, helps reduce injury.
 Owerko states that the style emphasises the inversion poses, headstand (Sirsasana) and shoulderstand (Sarvangasana), more than other styles, "insist[ing] on a yoga blanket to prevent overstretching of the neck area".
 In Owerko's words, "Iyengar yoga is very cautious and mindful."

 Dunn stated that "People have incorrectly pigeonholed Iyengar Yoga into 'alignment, technique, props' rather than 'learning, experiencing, integrating'—which I think are the real words".

 Training, certification, and standards

 Until 2019, Iyengar teachers had to complete at least two years of yoga teacher training for the introductory certificate, with additional assessments for intermediate and senior levels of certification, potentially entailing a decade or more of training.
-The system was replaced from 2019, with a requirement for at least six years of practice, including three years of mentoring, before assessment.
+The system was replaced from 2019, with teachers required to have attended Iyengar Yoga classes for three years before starting training; they are then required to undergo at least three years of mentoring before assessment.

 Practitioners in the West can attend the Ramamani Iyengar Memorial Institute (RIMYI) in Pune, Maharashtra, India once they have practised yoga for eight years.
 A "Protocol" governs attendance at the Pune institute.

 In 2019, the Iyengar National Association of the United States decertified one of its most senior teachers, Manouso Manos, on grounds of sexual assault, and updated its ethics standards based on the Yamas and Niyamas in the Yoga Sutras of Patanjali as a result.